deliverystack/wslbin/playmed.bash.md

 - Sort by name or date in forward or reverse order, or randomize
 - Play .flac and/or .mp3 in the background with the option to pause during video.
 - Render animated gifs.
--Display file names during the show.
+- Display file names during the show.

 Probably more; I forget.
 Completely untested.